Updated May 27, 2021

-A team of clinicians from around the country have been working for the past few months to update the original ACEP COVID-19 Severity Classification Tool.
+A team of clinicians from around the country have been working for several months to update the original ACEP COVID-19 Severity Classification Tool.

-The new tool, which can be accessed here, is a complete reboot and lays out a pragmatic approach to management of COVID-19 patients in the emergency department.
+The new tool, which can be accessed here and on the MDCalc site and app, is a complete reboot and lays out a pragmatic approach to management of COVID-19 patients in the emergency department.

 The new tool walks clinicians through the following steps in the management of patients in the emergency department with COVID-19: